pcodk/ddd-editorjs-strapi/README.md

 This will build the plugin and create a new dist folder.

+3. push to master

-3. It seems you have to delete the plugin from the strapi admin, and then re-add it.
+4. It seems you have to delete the plugin from the strapi admin, and then re-add it.

 ## Good reads for the complications this plugin has faced: